VikOlliver/RepRapMicron/README.md

 The meaty part is in the "maus" directory, where the OpenSCAD models for a rapidly reconfigurable 3D printed prototype can be found.

-At present, the project is in the very early prototyping stages, figuring out the unknown unknowns.
-This repository holds files that can reasonably be expected to be useful to potential developers/experimenters, but at this stage there are absolutely no guarantees.
+At present, the project is in the prototyping stage.
+This repository holds files that can reasonably be expected to be functional and useful to potential developers/experimenters.

 ## Roadmap

-1. Develop a micron-accurate, 3D printable mechanism.
+1. Develop a micron-accurate, 3D printable mechanism. - UNLOCKED
-2. Develop a print head for it.
+2. Develop a print head for it. - UNLOCKED
 3. Make more of them
 4. Reduce further to nanoscale
 5. Take over the world